Yshecodes/PurrinhaGame/README.md

 # sticks_guess_game

-Stick Guess Game(
+Stick Guess Game

 Welcome!
-This project is being developed in colaboration with https://github.com/AlineSug
+This project is being developed in collaboration with https://github.com/AlineSug

 This is a simple game played at many bars in Brazil.